absxn/process-env-parser/README.md

 - All varibales with no `default` given must exist in the environment
 - No `parser` may throw
-  - Parser exceptions turn result into `Fail` and the exception message is captured in the `message` field.
+  - Parser exceptions turn result into `Fail` and the exception message is captured in the `envPrintable` fields.
 See examples below.

 Default value is used as is, also when parser is given, i.e. default value is not passed to parser when used.